Cumin Powder, How To Make & Use It

 Why Homemade Cumin Powder?

-Just like homemade Curry Powder, Chai Spice, Biryani Masala & Garam Masala, homemade cumin powder is more flavorful than the store bought bottled one for the simple reason that ground spices oxidize and begin to lose their real flavor overtime.
-Store bought cumin powder can never have the same amazing depth of flavor as the homemade one.
+Just like homemade Curry Powder, Chai Spice, Biryani Masala and Garam Masala, homemade cumin powder is more flavorful than the store bought bottled one for the simple reason that ground spices oxidize and begin to lose their real flavor overtime.
+Store bought ground spices can never have the same amazing depth of flavor as the homemade one.

 2. Roasted cumin powder which is made by roasting the seeds first.
 Then they are ground.
 This kind of powder can be used while simmering, finishing or for garnishing.
 It is also known as bhuna jeera powder.